 Swimming and water exercise.
 Working out in water allows you to benefit from the pressure of the water on the body, which can be compared to the sensation of a light massage.
 This pressure improves circulation while minimizing stress on the joints.

 In one study of runners, those who used swimming for recovery outperformed a passive recovery group on a run the following day.

 When Not to Use Active Recovery

-Pain that exceeds normal soreness indicates that you may need rest or medical care.
+Pain that exceeds normal soreness means that you may need rest or medical care.
 Besides taxing the muscles, exercise can put stress on bones, tendons, and cartilage.
 Pain in these areas is likely to be due to an injury.
 Active recovery strategies could make the injury worse.